• Discounts and special offers

 You can also designate your grandchildren as beneficiaries on individual accounts, like your bank or brokerage accounts.

-Another option that might provide unique tax advantages is a generation-skipping trust, which applies when you're passing assets down to anyone 37.5 or more years younger than you.
+One option that very wealthy individuals use is a generation-skipping trust, which applies when you're passing assets down to anyone 37.5 or more years younger than you.

-When you pass down assets to your children, those funds are subject to estate taxes.
+When you pass down assets to your children, those funds can be subject to estate taxes.
 In turn, when your own children pass assets down to your grandchildren, estate taxes are levied again.
-A generation-skipping trust lets you avoid that middle round of taxes.
+A generation-skipping trust would let you avoid that middle round of taxes — but in reality, most people don't pass down enough wealth to face significant taxation anyway.

 It’s a good idea to consult an estate-planning attorney to see what they recommend.
 They should be able to walk you through your options and explain the financial implications of each so you can make a decision you’re comfortable with and that will benefit your grandchildren.